Introduction

 Behavioral paradigm and limb movement assessment with concurrent LFP recordings.

 Each rat was deprived of water until its body weight reached 85% of its baseline weight, then it was trained to walk on the treadmill for four days (one hour per day), with 30 minutes in a light environment (50 lx) followed by 30 minutes in darkness (0 lx).
-After successful training, the rats were allowed free access to food and water to regain their original body weight prior to electrode implantation surgery.
-Following surgical recovery, the rats were again water-restricted and placed on the treadmill to assess cross-modal interactions between the visual and tactile systems.
-In a single session, LFP recordings were obtained for 10 minutes in the light environment trial, followed immediately by 10 minutes in the dark environment trial (Figure 1D).
-Recording was performed once a day and performed daily for 4-14 days.
+After successful training, the rats were allowed free access to food and water to regain their original body weight before electrode implantation surgery.
+Following surgical recovery, the rats were water-restricted again and placed on the treadmill to assess cross-modal interactions between the visual and tactile systems.
+In a single session, LFP recordings were obtained in the light environment trial, followed immediately by the dark environment trial (Figure 1D).
+For subset of sessions, the order of the light and dark environment was swapped, dark environment trial preceding the dark environment trial.
+Each trial lasted for approximately 10 minutes.
+Recording was performed once a day for 4-14 days.

 During the trials, the trajectory of the forelimb and onsets when the forelimb came in contact with the floor were automatically identified using a previously developed deep-learning–based method (Figure 1E) (Yamashiro et al., 2024).